niplav/site/platforms.md

 	    trace = pm.sample(2000, tune=1000, chains=4, target_accept=0.95,
 	                      return_inferencedata=True)

-[^thank]: Thanks to Claude 4 Sonnet for writing the code and walking me through the process.
+[^thank]: Code [here](./code/platform/bits.py).
+Thanks to Claude 4 Sonnet for writing the code and walking me through the process.

 We can then observe the samples for the new standard deviation